IBM/IBM-RFTWebUI-GitHub-Action/README.md

 # devopsauto-uitest-actions
-This is a gitHub Action workflow for IBM DevOps Automation UITest
+This is a gitHub Action workflow for IBM DevOps Automation UI Testing